 Kolter Land Partners has moved into the North Carolina market with the purchase of two distressed residential land projects in Charlotte.

-The business model for the Florida-based developer and sometimes home builder during the downturn is to purchase distressed lots and hold them for just-in-time deliveries for home builders who want to operate "land light."
+The business model during the downturn for Kolter, a Florida-based developer and sometimes home builder, is to purchase distressed lots and hold them for just-in-time deliveries to home builders who want to operate “land light.”

 “We have been monitoring Charlotte probably beginning in the early 2008 time frame while Charlotte was still [beating] the rest of the market,” said Jim Harvey, Kolter Land’s president.
 The company realized that recovery in Florida might be slow and wanted to diversify its portfolio.